Common questions for residents living in a flood plain

 A: Please contact the City of Sacramento for questions regarding flood insurance.

 Q: When do you start levee patrolling during a flood and what problems are you looking for?

-A: Our crews start patrolling the levees 24-hours a day, seven days a week, when the river levels get higher than the normal river bank levels and water is against the levee.
-The frequency of our patrols increase as the stage of the river rises.
+A: Our crews start patrolling the levees 24-hours a day, seven days a week when the river levels get higher than the normal river bank levels and water is against the levee.
+The frequency of our patrols increases as the stage of the river rises.
 Our crews are in trucks with flashing lights and have spotlights to monitor the river levels and levee conditions.
 They are looking for seepage, boils, sloughing or other signs of levee distress.
 Should a problem be observed, our crews are ready to respond with sandbags, visqueen (black sheets of plastic) or large rock to stabilize the levee.
-For more serius problems, we will have local contractors respond with equipment, materials and labor to address the situation and stabilize the levee.
-In extreme situtations, the Army Corps of Engineers will mobilize and conduct a flood fight to save a levee from failing.
+For more serious problems, we will have local contractors respond with equipment, materials, and labor to address the situation and stabilize the levee.
+In extreme situations, the Army Corps of Engineers will mobilize and conduct a flood fight to save a levee from failing.

 Q: Where can I get information on river levels during a flood event?

 A: The best source of information on river levels and reservoir operations is the California Data Exchange Center (CDEC).